RayTran: 3D pose estimation and shape reconstruction of multiple objects from videos with ray-traced transformers: Experiments

 \mypar{Training details} We implement our model in PyTorch~\cite{paszke2019pytorch}.
-We train on 20 frames per video using 16-bit float arithmetic, which requires 13GB of GPU memory, with potential spikes due to the attention sparsity patterns varying across samples.
-Using 16GB GPUs enables to reliably train with a batch size of 8 videos using 8 accelerators (1 video per GPU).
-We pretrain the \OURS{} backbone on just the 3D occupancy prediction task for 200k iterations, after which we introduce the other two objectives and continue for another 200k iterations (Sec.~\ref{sec:heads}).
-For optimization we use AdamW~\cite{loshchilov2017decoupled}, with learning rate of $10^{-4}$ and weight decay $5\cdot10^{-2}$.
+We train on 20 frames per video, using 16-bit float arithmetic.
+This allows us to fit one video on a GPU with 16GB of memory.
+We use 8 GPUs in total, resulting in a batch size of 8.
+We train \OURS{} in three stages.
+We first train just the backbone for 224k steps (1500 epochs) on the task of predicting 3D occupancy (Sec.~\ref{sec:heads}).
+We then enable all other tasks except the shape predictor and we train for another 239k steps (1604 epochs).
+Finally, we train just the shape predictor for another 5k steps (17 epochs), after freezing the rest of the network parameters.
+We use the AdamW~\cite{loshchilov2017decoupled} optimizer, with a learning rate of $10^{-4}$ and weight decay $5\cdot10^{-2}$.